 U.S.-Republic of the Congo relations are positive and cooperative.
-The two countries have worked together on issues of common interest such as strengthening regional security, improving the lives of Congolese citizens, and safeguarding the environment.
-The United States has encouraged Congolese democratization efforts and contributed aid to the country's electoral process.
-The United States has partnered with Congolese civil society and private sector leaders as well as government officials and other international partners to improve human rights, working to build a more stable, secure, democratic, and prosperous Congo.
+The two countries have worked together on issues of common interest such as strengthening regional security, improving the living standards of Congolese citizens, and safeguarding the environment.
+The United States has encouraged Congolese efforts to diversify the economy and improve the business environment.
+The United States has partnered with the next generation of Congolese leaders to improve access to knowledge and skills to build a more stable, secure, democratic and prosperous Congo.

 U.S. Assistance to the Republic of the Congo

 Bilateral Economic Relations

-The Republic of the Congo's economy is based primarily on its petroleum sector, and U.S. companies play a role in the petroleum production and services sectors.
+The Republic of the Congo's economy relies primarily on its petroleum sector, and U.S. companies play a role in the petroleum production and services sectors.
 The country's top export to the United States is oil, while imports from the United States include machinery, poultry, optical and medical instruments, and vehicles.
 The Republic of the Congo is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 The deep water port in the economic capital of Pointe-Noire is International Ship and Port Facility Security-certified, making it eligible to receive and send shipments directly to and from the United States.
 The Republic of the Congo is a member of the Economic and Monetary Community of Central Africa (CEMAC).
 The United States ratified a Bilateral Investment Treaty with the Republic of the Congo in 1994 concerning the reciprocal encouragement and protection of investment.

 Republic of the Congo's Membership in International Organizations